 (f) The remedies provided in this Article are not in derogation of any other remedy available to the United States, as applicable, by law.

 7.2.
-This next section applies only between the Purchaser and Person after Government Assignment and Conveyance to Purchaser.
-This section addresses both overdraws of a monthly allocation (see 1.3) of Person’s total storage and overdraws of Person’s total storage volume during the final withdrawal of Person’s remaining Primary Private Helium from this Contract and associated disconnection of the Helium System if Person does not enter a new contract with Purchaser after the conclusion of this contract.
+This next section applies only between the Real Property Purchaser and Person after Government Assignment and Conveyance to Real Property Purchaser.
+This section addresses both overdraws of a monthly allocation (see 1.3) of Person’s total storage and overdraws of Person’s total storage volume during the final withdrawal of Person’s remaining Primary Private Helium from this Contract and associated disconnection of the Helium System if Person does not enter a new contract with Real Property Purchaser after the conclusion of this contract.

-(a) Purchaser’s Representatives will provide e-mail notification that the storage account is overdrawn.
+(a) Real Property Purchaser’s Representatives will provide e-mail notification that the storage account is overdrawn.

-(b) For any month for which companies are under an allocation, if Person overdraws more crude helium from the Helium System than Person is allocated for that month, Purchaser’s Representative will reduce delivery to Person in the next month by a volume equal to Person’s overdrawn volume.
+(b) For any month for which companies are under an allocation, if Person overdraws more crude helium from the Helium System than Person is allocated for that month, Real Property Purchaser’s Representative will reduce delivery to Person in the next month by a volume equal to Person’s overdrawn volume.

-(c) Upon notification by the Purchaser’s Representative, Person will shall work to rectify the overdraw of the monthly allocation and will not withdraw anymore until the Purchaser, notifies Person that Person may resume withdrawal.
+(c) Upon notification by the Real Property Purchaser’s Representative, Person will shall work to rectify the overdraw of the monthly allocation and will not withdraw anymore until the Real Property Purchaser, notifies Person that Person may resume withdrawal.

-(d) If overdraw is associated with shutting in of the meter and permanent disconnection from the Helium Pipeline and if helium is overdrawn by more than 10 Mcf, Person agrees to pay $5,000 to the Purchaser as liquidated damages.
+(d) If overdraw is associated with shutting in of the meter and permanent disconnection from the Helium Pipeline and if helium is overdrawn by more than 10 Mcf, Person agrees to pay a $5,000 fine to the Real Property Purchaser.

-(e) For overdraws other than those associated with (d), if Person overdraws its storage account for more than one monthly allocation period in a Contract Year, Purchaser, may at its discretion, declare Person ineligible to receive helium deliveries for a period of up to three months.
-The fine noted in 7.1(d) only applies for overdraws described in (d).
+(e) For overdraws other than those associated with (d), if Person overdraws its storage account for more than one monthly allocation period in a Contract Year, Real Property Purchaser, may at its discretion, declare Person ineligible to receive helium deliveries for a period of up to three months.
+The fine noted in 7.2(d) only applies for overdraws described in (d).

-(f) The remedies provided in this Article are not in derogation of any other remedy available to the Purchaser, as applicable, by law.
+(f) The remedies provided in this Article are not in derogation of any other remedy available to the Real Property Purchaser, as applicable, by law.

 ARTICLE VIII